inokatsu/vehicle_detection_tracking/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 At the scene of the shadow area on the road, the classifier detect a lot of false positives.
 To filtering out of this false positives, I set a high threshold for the heat map.
 It successed to reduce the false positives, but it also reduce the positive detection area.
-Therefore it will be needed to find more better color space to avoid detecting the false positive.
+Therefore it will be needed to find more better color space to avoid detecting the false positive or augment training image and train the model further.